sinalgo/sinalgo/README.md

 When using Windows, replace ```./gradlew``` with ```gradlew.bat```.

-That will downloaded whichever Gradle version SINALGO needs, build the application and run it.
+That will downloaded whichever Gradle version Sinalgo needs, build the application and run it.
 That includes all projects.

 Gradle includes a ton of functionality.
 Some plugins being used here provide some nice resources not provided